omept/omept/README.md

-### Hi there 👋🏽
+### Hi there 👋🏽, Welcome!

 .
 .
 .

-# 💫 About Omept Technology Limited:
+#  Omept Technology Limited (RC NO: 1828334)
-- 🇳🇬 12 years of software development experience in Nigeria 🌱
+- 📈 12 years of software development.  🌱
+- 🇳🇬 Remote Internet Company Registered In Nigeria